-The Agency is considering the possibility of a "phased" approach to implementing the restitution fund.
-In the first phase, the fund would only be available for customers who were promised a direct REC payment pass-through and did not receive it.
+The Agency intends to use is considering the possibility of a "phased" approach to implementing the restitution programfund.
+In the first phase, the programfund would only be available for customers who were promised a direct REC payment lump-sum pass-through and did not receive it.
+The Agency has not yet determined whether the first phase would be limited to residential and/or Small DG projects.
 Later phases would expand eligibility to customers experiencing other types of harm.
 This approach would allow the Agency to adjust requirements and processes during a pilot stage, with claims that would be fairly straight forward and would not require physical inspections of solar projects, before broadening the scope of the initiative.